 2. Wedding Photography Contract

-If you’re a wedding photographer who’s shooting your first wedding, make doubly-sure you’re properly covered!
+If you’re a wedding photographer who’s shooting your first wedding, make doubly sure you’re properly covered!
 Get a lawyer to look over this wedding contract after you’ve customised it to your needs.
 You’ll also have to ensure you have photography business insurance and limited liability cover – mine is for $10 million (!!), but different venues require different levels of coverage.

 3. Model Release